Question: "How many Israelites left Egypt in the exodus?"Recommended Resource:

 • It raises major questions about the meaning of other numeric figures in Moses’ writings.

 • Depending on the “correct” base, the numbers might be even more extreme.
-The figure 603,550, written in the Babylonian base 60, would be translated to more than 4.6 billion in base ten numbers, several times the entire world’s population in that era.
+The figure 603,550 in the Babylonian base 60 would be more than 4.6 billion in base 10 numbers, several times the entire world’s population in that era.

-• Another possibility is that extremely large numbers were assumed by readers to be divided by some standard ratio, such as 6 or 60.
-That would reduce the apparent size of Israel, but it would also make the addition of the numbers insensible.
+Another possibility is that extremely large numbers were assumed by readers to be divided by some standard ratio, such as 6 or 60.
+That would reduce the apparent size of Israel, but it would also make the addition of the numbers meaningless.

 Option Four: Unknown Size; Anachronism

 A few scholars have suggested that the figures given in Numbers chapter 1 are, in fact, the population of those tribes around the time of Solomon.
-Hebrews 7:9–10 indicates that Levi was part of his ancestor Abraham’s encounter with Melchizedek (Genesis 14:17–20).
+Hebrews 7:9–10 indicates that Levi took part in Abraham’s encounter with Melchizedek (Genesis 14:17–20), since Levi was “in the body” of his ancestor.
 Paul implies that all humanity was present when Adam sinned (Romans 5:12).
-It is suggested that, in a similar way, the figures given in Numbers reflect what those populations would become later on, when they settled in Canaan.
+So some suggest that, in a similar way, the census figures in Numbers reflect what those populations would become later on, when they settled in Canaan.

-The primary drawback of this option is that it requires an author other than Moses, something not supported by the rest of Scripture.
+The primary drawback of this option is that it requires an author of Numbers other than Moses, something not supported by the rest of Scripture.

 Option Five: Unknown Size; Exaggeration

 Scripture does not place any theological significance on the exact number of people who participated in the exodus.
-The intent of the Old Testament is to record God’s intervention on Israel’s behalf and their response to those signs.
-The fact that the Bible gives little space, other than a few verses, referring to the numbers of people implies that those numbers are not crucial in and of themselves.
+The intent of the Old Testament is to record the history of God’s intervention on Israel’s behalf and their response, good and bad.
+The fact that the Bible gives little space, other than a few verses, to the numbers of people implies that those numbers are not crucial in and of themselves.
 That there is confusion about what those numbers are has more to do with our lack of understanding than some subtle point being made by God.